-It can be super complicated to know how to Socialise your puppy or young dog appropriately, to avoid long term issues.
-Well, there is a system to use to help you avoid issues.
+It can be super complicated to know how to socialise your puppy or young dog appropriately, to avoid long term issues.
+In this article, I will share with you a system to use to help you avoid potential issues.

-AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS
+FREE DELIVERY ON RAW DOG FOOD BUNDLES & DOG SUPPLEMENTS to UK Standard Areas

-It can be super complicated to know how to Socialise your puppy or young dog appropriately, to avoid long term issues.
-Well, there is a system to use to help you avoid issues.
+It can be super complicated to know how to socialise your puppy or young dog appropriately, to avoid long term issues.
+In this article, I will share with you a system to use to help you avoid potential issues.

 I use the ‘Red/Amber/Green’ system to meet dogs, people and ‘things’.
 This is a simple and easy process to follow, which can help you negotiate socialisation, and allow you to introduce your puppy to anything new in a safe and strategic manner.